3 NAT Types: Static, Dynamic and Overload

 Related- NAT Overload in Cisco Router

-Hope this article helped you better understand the difference between Static NAT and Dynamic NAT.
+Hope this article helped you better understand the difference between the three types of NAT.

 Related- Cisco IOS NAT